reedspool/concrete-runtime/PROJECT.md

 * Make a more rigorous typing system for Blocks
 * Implement strings
 * Implement folds and calling
+* Use browserify or webpack to get this into the browser.
+* Make a web browser view and editor
+* Use a real unit testing framework
+* Separate Address

 ### Future
 * IMMUTABLES!!!
 IMMUTABLE UNIVERSES!!!!